smartdevicelink/sdl_shaid_docs/docs/API Response Structure/index.md

 Each API response follows typical RESTful patterns and returns a JSON response body, unless otherwise specified.

 ## API Behavior
-API endpoints which support multi-entity operations (e.g. creating multiple Applications in a single request) are "all-or-nothing", meaning that if a single entity fails the operation or is malformed, the whole request will fail and no changes will be made.
+API endpoints which support multi-entity operations (e.g. creating multiple Applications in a single request) are *"all-or-nothing"*, meaning that if a single entity fails the operation or is malformed, the whole request will fail and no changes will be made.

 In the event of an HTTP 400 error, the response `data` object will contain information about the failing entities.